 - Minimize your connections: The more networks you connect to, the more likely the chances that you’ll stumble across one that isn’t treating your data and browsing as carefully as it should be.

 - Limit AirDrop and File Sharing: While on a public network, turn off frictionless file sharing on your devices.
+Keep it to your film and television large file transfer software options back home.
 While you might think your new buddy is sending you the picture he just snapped of you and your friends, he could very well be sending you a malware headache.

 While some of these tips may seem obvious, it’s easy to forget the basics, but if in doubt, maybe it’s best to power down, sit back, and enjoy the game.